This page tells you how to climb Kilimanjaro. It starts with picking the right time, getting yourself to Tanzania, then to the mountain.

 The best times to climb Mt.
 Kilimanjaro are the driest months of the year, especially Jan/Feb and Aug/Sep.
 But any time between January and mid March or between June and October offers reasonable chances of good weather on Kilimanjaro.

 There are several climb routes up Kilimanjaro.
+They all have different advantages and disadvantages.
 They vary in length and difficulty.
 All except one require you to camp.
 If you use the Marangu route your accommodation is in huts and camping is not allowed.

 Five days is the absolute minimum duration for a Kilimanjaro trek, six is better.
 For the popular Machame route six days is the minimum, seven days is recommended.